vmallet/ida-plugins/README.md

 * [Xex Loader for IDA 6.6](http://xorloser.com/blog/?p=395): This adds the ability to load xex files into IDA directly without having to first process them in any way.
 It processes the xex file as much as possible while loading to minimise the work required by the user to get it to a state fit for reversing.<br>
 _Updated: 2013 09 23_

+* [xorstr-decrypt-idaplugin](https://github.com/Aspirin493/xorstr-decrypt-idaplugin): This is a plugin for IDA Pro that will help you deobfuscate xorstr strings in a windows x64 application.<br>
+_Updated: 2023 04 15 &nbsp;&nbsp; Language: Python_

 * [Xorstr Decryption Plugin](https://github.com/yubie-re/ida-jm-xorstr-decrypt-plugin): Attempts to decrypt JM Xorstr obfuscated strings in some x64 binaries.<br>
 _Updated: 2023 03 09 &nbsp;&nbsp; Language: Python_